usc-bbdl/usc-bbdl.github.io/supplemental_sites/niyo_pnas/index.md

 layout: default
 ---

-# A computational study of how an α-to γ-motoneurone collateral can mitigate velocity-dependent stretch reflexes during voluntary movement
+<h2>A computational study of how an α-to γ-motoneurone collateral can mitigate velocity-dependent stretch reflexes during voluntary movement</h2>

 Companion Website